2anki/create_deck/README.md

 ## Roadmap

+a couple of planned items for the future.

+### Near future

 - Refactor the code base to use Python best practice
 - Create API to allow for consumption via HTTP

+### Later

+- Image Occlusion support
 - Introduce progress / estimates on conversion job
 - Read directly from 2anki db
+- Improve error reporting and logging
+- Optimize deck creation for large payloads and media files.